pypdfium2-team/ctypesgen/README.md

 The pypdfium2-ctypesgen codebase *intentionally* does not hard wrap long lines.
 You'll want to configure your editor to soft wrap e.g. at 100 columns.

 We also intentionally maintain indentation levels.
-This allows pasting code excerpts into the Python console (REPL), and makes editing more convenient.
+This allows to paste code excerpts into the Python console (REPL), and makes editing more convenient.

 Future maintainers, please keep it this way.
 Also, please do NOT run formatters like Black on this codebase ever again.
 Take care of code style yourself while editing, this tends to yield much smarter results.